-- 1. Before starting the camera for the first time, charge the battery for 3 hours using the stand-alone battery charger. - 2.
+- 1. Charge the battery for 3 hours using the stand-alone battery charger. - 2.
 Put the battery into the camera battery compartment. - 3.
 Insert a memory card into the card slot.

 Note Empty or use a memory card that has not previously been used in another type of camera.
 The cameras may organize files differently on the memory card.
 There is therefore a risk of losing data if the same memory card is used in different types of cameras.